alexwholland/SENG-275/Assignment 2/assignment_2a.md

 - T1: Student selects all ECE prerequisites before a SENG course
 - T2: Sudent selects some ECE courses before a SENG course
-- T3: A user selects ECE prerequiesites after registering for SENG courses and receiving an error
+- T3: A user selects ECE prerequisites after registering for SENG courses and receiving an error
 - T4: Student selects only ECE courses
 - T5: Student selects only SENG courses